The recommended tools for verifying HOLTrace files

 There is also an even faster variant holtrace_restore_skipthmchecks

-that should be suitable in this context,
+that should be suitable in this context:

-this variant skips checking whether the theorem statements
+this variant skips checking whether the theorems

 match the theorem statements in the trace,